 Fighting the Charges

-The most common defense for those accused of breaking the California statutory rape law is simple, but effective -the honest belief that the person involved in the sexual activity was over 18.
+The most common defense for those accused of statutory rape is simple, but effective -the honest belief that the person involved in the sexual activity was over 18.
 It is hard for the prosecution to prove that you knew someone was under 18 in most cases, particularly if you met him or her at a bar or club where people must be over 18 or even 21 to gain access.

 Creative Commons Image by Elliott Brown